You're here: MiBSAR's home page :: SAR operations land navigation resource index page :: UTM coordinate system page

 Most modern global positioning system (GPs) units and digital mapping software products are not programmed to report out UTM coordinate system data strings with the simple "N" or "S" hemispherical designators.

-Instead, most modern GPs units and mapping programs report out hemisphere data according to the conventions of the alphanumeric, military version of the UTM coordinate systemthe military grid reference system (MGRS)which orders coordinate data strings according to where they fall within 20, eight-degree-wide horizontal rows, 10 of which are located in the northern hemisphere and 10 of which are located in the southern hemisphere.
+Instead, most modern GPs units and mapping programs report out hemisphere data according to the conventions of the alphanumeric, military version of the UTM coordinate systemthe military grid reference system (MGRS)which orders coordinate data strings according to where they fall within 60, six-degree-wide horizontal rows, 10 of which are located in the northern hemisphere and 10 of which are located in the southern hemisphere.

 The MGRS coordinate system uses alphanumeric data strings for two reasonsthey allow for shorter data strings, and they reduce communication errors since letters can be "spelled out" phonetically when broadcast (Alpha for A, Bravo for B, Charlie for C, etc.).